The kids are back from school, time for some fun!

 Building a den can be done anywhere!
 Under the stairs, in the garden, in the woods!
 Even on rainy days, you can build a den out of blankets and pillows at home and on sunny days it’s the perfect outdoor fun.

 Possibly one of the easiest, cheapest and enduring activities you can do with your kids.
-A relaxing walk on a beautiful evening, and the thrill and excitement of your pooh stick crossing the finishing line first.
+A relaxing walk on a beautiful evening and the thrill and excitement of your pooh stick crossing the finish line first.
 Remember to take care near fast flowing or deep water!

 Hold a Play Park Marathon

 There are two ways to do this!